adelaaa1026/cs1380-m6/README.md

 ## Introduction

-We developed a robust distributed search engine for GitHub Markdown files to enable efficient retrieval of technical documentation across millions of repositories .
+We developed a robust distributed search engine for GitHub Markdown files to enable efficient retrieval of technical documentation across millions of repositories (The code is mainly in crawler.test.js and distributed-search-query.js).

 ## Background